 How to be patient.
 8 ways to improve your sabr

+Sabr – An Active StateMany people think that sabr is a passive state.
+Of waiting patiently.
 Sabr is more than this.
 Sabr is an active state.
 Sabr is a quality that grows with practice.

-To get out of bed and pray fajr requires sabr – you have to fight your pillow and mattress and duvet in order to get up and pray.
+‘O you who believe, be patient, compete with each other in patience.’
+(3:200).To get out of bed and pray fajr requires sabr – you have to fight your pillow and mattress and duvet in order to get up and pray.
 You also need sabr to refrain from what is haram.
 This is why Allah has given a special status to the sabiroon and those who are practising patience are promised unlimited reward.

-Having sabr entails fulfilling our obligations, refraining from the haram and doubtful, and being able to wait for what we want.
+Those who patiently persevere will truly receive a reward without measure (39:10)Having sabr entails fulfilling our obligations, refraining from the haram and doubtful, and being able to wait for what we want.
 Whatever our capacity of patience is, we can learn to become more patient.
 This requires training.
 Here are 8 ways to improve sabr:

 8 ways to improve your sabr

 1. ReadYou can read about people with sabr.
 Learn through the example of companions who showed sabr.
 You can also read about sabr from the scholars who wrote about it, such as Ibn Qayyim al Jawziyya wrote a book Iddat as-Sabirin wa Dhakhiratu ash-Shakirin on how to practice patience.
 He mentioned that Sabr consists of three elements:

 - Doing ta’a (obedience)

 - Refraining from masiya (sin)